How To Clean Fish Tank Gravel Without A Vacuum (In 4 Steps)

 A good rule of thumb is to clean the gravel in your fish tank every two weeks.
 This will ensure that the gravel is free of any food or fish waste and will help to keep your tank water quality high.

-Tank size won’t affect the cleaning frequency, however, the number of fish you have will make a huge difference.
-A small tank with 5 fish large fish will need cleaning much more often than a large tank with 5 large fish.
+Tank size won’t affect the cleaning frequency, but the number of fish you have will make a huge difference.
+A small tank with 5 fish large fish needs to be cleaned much more often than a large tank with 5 large fish.

 How To Clean Aquarium Gravel Algae